 Facts and figures: Big Ben and Elizabeth Tower

-Explore lots of interesting facts about Big Ben - many of them thing you (probably) didn't know.
+Explore lots of interesting facts about Big Ben - many of them things you (probably) didn't know.

 The Elizabeth Tower

 Imagine 21 London buses sitting on top of each other.
 That’s the height of the Elizabeth Tower.

 It’s a long climb to the top.
 292 steps to the clock faces and 334 steps to the Belfry where Big Ben, the Great Bell, hangs.

 Climb another 65 steps and you reach the Ayrton Light, the lantern that shines when the Houses of Parliament are sitting.

 - 2,600 cubic metres of brick

 - Anston stone from Yorkshire and Clipsham stone from Rutland

 The Great Clock